Reading List

 The One Thing (Gary Keller & Jay Papasan)

-By focusing their energy on one thing at a time people are living more rewarding lives by building their careers, strengthening their finances, losing weight and getting in shape, deepening their faith, and nurturing stronger marriages and personal relationships.
+The authors explain that people can live more rewarding lives by focusing their energy on one thing at a time people can live more rewarding lives by building their careers, strengthening their finances, getting in shape, deepening their faith, and nurturing stronger relationships.

 Four Thousand Weeks: Time Management for Mortals (Oliver Burkeman)